-During its 30-year history, the Council on Children and Families (Council) has served as a broker, innovator and change agent among the state's health, education and human services agencies.
+During its nearly 40-year history, the Council on Children and Families (Council) has served as a broker, innovator and change agent among the state's health, education and human services agencies.
 The unique value of the Council is its ability to provide a comprehensive, cross-systems perspective critical for the development and implementation of strategies impacting the availability, accessibility and quality of services for children and families.

 Established under Governor Carey by Chapter 757 of the Laws of 1977, the Council is authorized to coordinate the state health, education and human services systems as a means to provide more effective systems of care for children and families.
 While the Council was administratively merged with the New York State Office of Children and Family Services by Chapter 62 of the Laws of 2003, the essence of the Council's work remains true to the original intent: to be a neutral body within state government capable of negotiating solutions to interagency issues.